polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 ## Block Weight and Length Limit

-Aside from affecting fees, the main purpose of the weight system is to prevent a block from being filled with too many transactions.
+Aside from affecting fees, the main purpose of the weight system is to prevent a block from being filled with transactions that would take too long to execute.
 While processing transactions within a block, the System pallet accumulates both the total length of the block (sum of encoded transactions in bytes) and the total weight of the block.
 If either of these numbers surpass the limits, no further transactions are accepted in that block.
 These limits are defined in